Massimogiusti5/Field-Session/README.md

 # Field Session

+## About

+This project was made for CSCI370: Advanced Software Engineering at the Colorado School of Mines.
+Essentially, it is the result of research on different messaging systems: Kafka, ActiveMQ and RabbitMQ.
+These systems were tested for cloud deployment within Docker.
+In this repository there are folders for brokers and microservices, with the compose scripts to deploy them onto a Docker container.
+There is also an integration test suite that tests the performance metrics during deployment.

 ## Getting Started

 ### Running a Basic Messaging System

-- The default messaging system is composed of one producer and two consumers, one in python and one in java.
+- The default messaging system is composed of three microservices: one producer and two consumers (one in python and one in java).
+There are also broker clusters for each messaging system under `brokers` that run alongside the microservices.

 - Ensure you have Docker installed.
 To check version run `$ docker --version`

-- To run a kafka cluster, you first have to build the images for the microservices.
+- To run a Kafka cluster, you first have to build the images for the microservices.
-- First, from `brokers/docker-compose.yml` run `$ docker-compose up` to load the brokers into a container
+- First, from `brokers/kafka/docker-compose.yml` run `$ docker-compose up` to load the brokers into a container
 - Then, from `infrastructure/docker-compose.yml` run `$ docker-compose build` to build the images for each microservice.
 - Finally, run `$ docker-compose up` from `infrastructure/docker-compose.yml` to load the microservices into a container.
 - Now messages should be going through!